GitHub Icon View on GitHub

 The Boring CSS

 It's not a framework, does not have a grid system, and it has a very limited number of components.
-But it is still very cool ๐Ÿ˜Ž and helps you building visually attractive UIs for your website or web application with peace of mind.
+But it is still very cool 😎 and helps building visually attractive UIs with peace of mind.

-If you need a grid system to use along-with Boring CSS, I recommend you the Simple Grid.
+If you need a grid system, I recommend Simple Grid.

 Components